 Cold and flu are infections caused by viruses.
-Children under the age of six cannot be given over-the-counter cold and flu medication, which is why alternate medication in the form of home remedies can be used to alleviate cold and flu symptoms in babies and children.
-Before we start with the list of home remedies, you are advised not to try all of these remedies at once or simultaneously, and you should take care that your child does have allergic reactions to any ingredient.
+Children under the age of six cannot be given the over-the-counter cold and flu medication, which is why alternate medication in the form of home remedies can be used to alleviate cold and flu symptoms in babies and children.
+Before we start with the list of home remedies for children’s colds and flu, you are advised not to try all of these remedies at once or simultaneously, and you should take care that your child does have allergic reactions to any ingredient.
 Also, consult with your paediatrician before trying these remedies, and remember to keep the baby’s age in mind before using any of them.

 Before we move on to the remedies, you must know the symptoms of cold and cough in babies.

 Knowing the signs that your baby will possibly show when he has a cold will help you soothe the condition better.
 Here’s what you should look for:-

 - Sore throat

 - Stuffy or blocked nose